-- Identify and explain TWO ways in which Enlightenment philosophies influenced reaction to the Industrial Revolution. - Identify and explain TWO ways that nation-states increased their power through the Industrial Revolution.
+- 2. a) Identify and explain TWO ways in which Enlightenment philosophies influenced reaction to the Industrial Revolution. - b) Identify and explain TWO ways that nation-states increased their power through the Industrial Revolution. - c) Identify and explain TWO ways that the Industrial Revolution impacted the social and economic lives of the working class.